gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## School (Maddy)

-"Sorry, Miz Tumbly,"
+"Sorry, Miz Nabbles,"
 Maddy said the next morning.
 She and Sindy had gotten to school just as Rusty Bridge's other children were finishing a ragged rendition of the Plea to the Makers.
-Miz Tumbly scolded them more sternly than usual as they slipped into their usual seats.
+Miz Nabbles scolded them more sternly than usual as they slipped into their usual seats.

 The reason quickly became apparent.